pydantic/pydantic/docs/mypy_plugin.md

   keyword arguments.
 * If `Config.allow_population_by_field_name=True`, the generated signature will use the field names, rather than aliases.
-* For subclasses of [`BaseSettings`](usage/settings.md), all fields are treated as optional since they may be read from the environment.
 * If `Config.extra="forbid"` and you don't make use of dynamically-determined aliases, the generated signature will not allow unexpected inputs.
 * **Optional:** If the [`init_forbid_extra` **plugin setting**](#plugin-settings) is set to `True`, unexpected inputs to